 |% of [amount of fees paid under Schedules B & C]||If Student’s written notice of withdrawal is received:|

 |100%||More than 30 days before the Commencement Date|

 |70%||Before, but not more than 30 days before the Commencement Date|

 |20%||After, but not more than 7 days after the Commencement Date.|

 |0%||More than 7 days after the Commencement Date.|

 The following fee types are non-refundable and non-transferable:

-Refund for withdrawal shall be processed within seven (7) working days from the submission date of the Withdrawal Application Form.
+Refund for withdrawal shall be processed within seven (7) working days from the submission date of the FORM/SA/16 Request for Course Transfer, Withdrawal and Deferment Form.